Hannah Arendt: Family

-Hannah was the only child of Paul and Martha Arendt (née Cohn) (1874–1948), who were married on 11 April 1902.
+Hannah was the only child of Paul and Martha Arendt (née Cohn), who were married on 11 April 1902.
 She was named after her paternal grandmother.
-The Cohns had originally come to Königsberg from nearby Russian territory (now Lithuania) in 1852, as refugees from anti-Semitism, and made their living as tea importers, J. N. Cohn & Company being the largest business in the city.
+The Cohns had originally come to Königsberg from nearby Russian territory of Lithuania in 1852, as refugees from antisemitism, and made their living as tea importers, J. N. Cohn & Company being the largest business in the city.
 The Arendts reached Germany from Russia a century earlier.
 Hannah's extended family contained many more women, who shared the loss of husbands and children.
 Hannah's parents were more educated and politically more to the left than her grandparents.
 The young couple were Social Democrats, rather than the German Democrats that most of their contemporaries supported.
 Paul Arendt was educated at the Albertina (University of Königsberg).
 Though he worked as an engineer, he prided himself on his love of Classics, with a large library that Hannah immersed herself in.
 Martha Cohn, a musician, had studied for three years in Paris.